Finely tuned models sacrifice explanatory depth: Applications of our schema

-A well-known theorem [see~\citet[Ch.~11]{cover+thomas_91}] provides the answer to this optimization problem:
+A well-known theorem (see~\cite[Ch.~11]{cover+thomas_91}) provides the answer to this optimization problem:

 where $\alpha_{0}, \alpha_{1}, \dots, \alpha_{K}$ need to be chosen so that Eqs.~(\ref{EQN:MEconstraints}) and~(\ref{EQN:MEnorm}) are satisfied.
-Note that in what follows, we use semicolons to delimit values of the underlying random variable (i.e., $x$, above), from parameters on which the distribution depends (i.e., $\alpha_0\dots,\alpha_K$, above).
+Note that in what follows, we use semicolons to delimit values of the underlying random variable (that is, $x$, above), from parameters on which the distribution depends (that is, $\alpha_0\dots,\alpha_K$, above).

 From an interpretative point of view, these distributions [as represented by Eq.~(\ref{EQN:ME})] are the distributions that maximize our uncertainty (understood in information theoretic terms) about the underlying data given the constraints.
 In this sense they are the `least structured' distributions, consistent with the constraints.
-There has been renewed interest in their use, for example, in the biological sciences, especially in the case of underlying random variables that are discrete, and where the constraints of interest are of a particularly simple type.\footnote{We refer here to maximum entropy distributions that are consistent with one- and two-point correlation functions derived from the data (we will indeed probe such scenarios in the main text---though where the underlying random variable is continuous).
-There are a variety of biological systems that have been explored in this way, including: neural systems, proteins, the immune system, and even aggregations of birds [see~\citet{tkacik+bialek_16} for a review].}
+There has been renewed interest in their use, for example, in the biophysical sciences, especially in the case of underlying random variables that are discrete, and where the constraints of interest are of a particularly simple type.\footnote{We refer here to maximum entropy distributions that are consistent with one- and two-point correlation functions derived from the data (we will indeed probe such scenarios in the main text---though where the underlying random variable is continuous).
+There are a variety of biophysical systems that have been explored in this way, including: neural systems, proteins, the immune system, and even aggregations of birds (see~\cite{tkacik+bialek_16} for a review).}